 It is important to keep in mind that the government adjusts the Medicaid and CHIP income limits annually, and actual income criteria may vary.
 Children who do not have health insurance and whose families meet the income requirements for the program may enroll in FAMIS.
 However, to meet VA Medicaid eligibility kids are not required to be without health insurance, as FAMIS Plus is available to children in certain income brackets whether or not they are already covered by health insurance.
 Finally, those enrolled in FAMIS or FAMIS Plus will not be labeled a public charge, and enrolling in either program will not, in any way, affect a family’s ability to obtain citizenship in the U.S.

 How to Apply for CHIP in Virginia

 For those wondering about the steps to apply for CHIP, Virginia offers various avenues for submitting an application, and those who are unsure of whether their children meet the requirements for FAMIS or FAMIS Plus can apply anyway.
 When applying for CHIP in VA, petitioners will need their names, Social Security Numbers, proof of immigration status (for non-citizens), federal tax details, job or income documents, policy numbers for any current health insurance and other information about taxable income for all members of the household.
 This includes income like unemployment benefits, Social Security benefits, pensions, retirement income and rental income.
 To apply for the VA Children’s Health Insurance Program by phone, residents can call 1-855-242-8282, where they will be connected to a representative who speaks their preferred language.
 Online applications for VA CHIP, as well as information about particular benefits and eligibility, are available on Virginia’s official website.
 Finally, those interested may also apply for benefits at their local Department of Social Services.
-Download our complimentary guide to learn more about applying for CHIP benefits.
+Download our free guide to learn more about applying for CHIP benefits.